jharwell/sierra/README.md

 - If you run stages individually, then before stage X will (probably) run without crashing, you need to run stage X-1.

+- If you are using a `quad_source` block distribution, the arena should be at least 16x16 (smaller arenas don't leave enough space for caches and often cause segfaults).

 ## Contributing